dsandstrom/atom-ruby-block-converter/README.md

 ### How It Works
 * It looks for the first starting block on the current line, then up.
 Upon success, it looks right, then down for a matching } or end.
 * When there is a block with only one line of code: the curly converter will join the block onto one line; the do-end converter will separate the three lines and then auto-tab.
-* Right now, it will only try up or down 6 lines, but this will probably become an optional value.
+* It will only try up or down 6 lines, but this configurable in your settings.

 ### Commands
 ```coffee